adoriasoft/cosmos-sdk/docs/architecture/adr-038-admin-module.md

 type MsgSubmitProposal struct {
     Content        *types.Any

-    //Generally unnecessary field that is kept for similarity with the Gov module, can be removed InitialDeposit github_com_cosmos_cosmos_sdk_types.Coins
+    //This field is generally unnecessary and kept only for similarity with the Gov module, can be removed InitialDeposit github_com_cosmos_cosmos_sdk_types.Coins

     Proposer       string